mgarber93/lazy-rest/README.md

-# Lazy Rest

-this is a gui for managing local tools for agents
+# GUI for managing local tools for agents

 ## Getting started